 We start by looking at the number of learned feature matching inliers, which is determined by RANSAC.
 Having a high number of feature matching inliers means that we have a high number of points to pass to the pose estimation.
 We visualize the inliers in a few different ways.
 The repeats were conducted over two days, on which the weather was similar with sun and some occasional clouds.
-In such a short time, the physical environment did not change much (as it would in a longer seasonal experiment), and so the dominant change between runs is the lighting variation.
-For this reason, we plot our data for the experiment according to the time of day when it was collected, instead of the date and time.
-First, we provide a box plot of the number of inliers for each run of the experiment in Figure 6.28.
-We also include Figure 6.29, which displays the median number of inliers together with the 0.25 and 0.75 quantiles as shaded regions.
-As opposed to the box plot, this visualization allows us to distribute the runs along the horizontal axis according to the time of day when they were collected.
+In such a short

+Table 6.3: Overview of the teach and each repeat run for the lighting-change experiment.
+The teach run has ID 0.